You are here

 The Clinical Trials Action Group (CTAG) Report, Clinically Competitive: Boosting the Business of Clinical Trials in Australia was released on 3 March 2011 by then Ministers Carr and Roxon.
 The report contains 11 recommendations that are intended to improve productivity in the area of clinical research.

-Following agreement from the Standing Council on Health in August 2012, the Independent Hospital Pricing Authority (IHPA) received a Direction (Direction No. 1 of 2012) from then Health Minister Plibersek to undertake Recommendation C of the CTAG Report, develop a standard table of costs for conducting Clinical Trials in Australia.
+Following agreement from the Standing Council on Health in August 2012, the IHPA received a Direction (Direction No. 1 of 2012) from then Health Minister Plibersek to undertake Recommendation C of the CTAG Report, develop a standard table of costs for conducting Clinical Trials in Australia.
 This work was completed in June 2013.

 In 2014 the NHMRC undertook a review of the list to refine the content.
 Following this, on 19 December 2014, then Health Minister Dutton issued the Direction (Direction No.1 of 2014) that IHPA, by 30 June 2015, must determine the costs of the revised list of items and any other items (above those costs required for standard care) as determined necessary by IHPA, associated with conducting clinical trials in Australia.